Consumer edition active

 GET THE QUICK FACTS

-Trichomoniasis is a sexually transmitted infection of the vagina or urethra that is caused by the protozoa Trichomonas vaginalis and that causes vaginal irritation and discharge and sometimes urinary symptoms.
+Trichomoniasis is a sexually transmitted infection of the vagina or urethra that is caused by the protozoa Trichomonas vaginalis.
+It may cause no symptoms or can cause vaginal irritation, genital discharge, and sometimes urinary symptoms.

 • Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

-• Men usually have no symptoms, but a few have a frothy discharge from the penis and mild pain or discomfort during urination.
+• Men usually have no symptoms, but a few have a frothy discharge from the penis and mild pain or discomfort when urinating.

 • Examination of a sample of the discharge under a microscope usually enables doctors to identify trichomoniasis.